omeiza/wp-login-customizer/README.md

 This plugin will help you make these changes right from your admin dashboard without writing a line of code.

 ## Usage
-1. You will need to download/clone this repository and copy it to your WordPress plugin folder.
+1. Download/clone this repository and copy it to your WordPress plugin folder.
-2. Then need to activate the plugin on your dashboard.
+2. Activate the plugin on your dashboard.
-3. Hover on the appearance button on your dashboard and click on customizer to change the customizer setting, the plugin logo settings and the logo background settings.
+3. Click on the customizer(submenu of appearance) to change the customizer setting, the plugin logo settings and the logo background settings.

 ## Bonus
 By default, clicking on the WP logo or the logo link on the WP-login page takes you to http://wordpress.org.
 This plugin ensures that it takes you to your website’s homepage.